-As a counsellor, I am interested and engaged in your story.
-But more importantly, I am engaged and interested in you as a person.
-I am interested in where you are coming from, how you are feeling and thinking at this point in time, and where you want to be by the end of counselling.
+As counsellors, our role is to be interested and engaged in your story.
+But more importantly, we are engaged and interested in you as a person.
+We areinterested in where you are coming from, how you are feeling and thinking at this point in time, and where you want to be by the end of counselling.
 Some of the stories and journeys can be harrowing, but we do it together.

 All of the information we need to survive arrives to us through our 5 senses.
 It makes sense that any new learning to help us regulate how we think and feel, will also arrive through our 5 senses.

 There are three ways we react when we experience trauma – two are flight and fight.
 Both require us to “gear up” and remain hypervigilant.
 These symptoms can last long after the event.